…

 Auden wrote his in memoriam shortly after Yeats’ death.
 Soon after that, he left for the United States where he kept his apartment in the East Village where he could look north and see the skyscrapers form the every changing skyline of New York City.
-Though he kept his apartment there, he lived for a period in Italy (In Praise of Limestone) and then on to Kirkstatten, Austria, where he bought a house with the intention, expressly, of living out his days there, and did.
+Though he kept his apartment there, he lived for a period in Italy (In Praise of Limestone) and then on to Kirkstatten, Austria, where the kind and liberal Auden bought a house with the intention, expressly, of living out his days there, and he did.

 In Memory of W.B.
 Yeats by W.H.
 Auden